junxit/us-congress-bills-110/metadata.md

 - 2007-05-08 — Motion to reconsider laid on the table Agreed to without objection.
 - 2007-05-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 288 - 133 (Roll no. 309). (text: CR 5/7/2007 H4495-4496)
 - 2007-05-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 288 - 133 (Roll no. 309).(text: CR 5/7/2007 H4495-4496)
+- 2007-05-09 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.